aqueenan/rustwasm-worker-template/README.md

-# 👷‍♀️🦀🕸️ `rustwasm-worker-template`
+# 👷‍♀️🦀🕸️ `rustwasm-static-template`

-A template for kick starting a Cloudflare worker project using [`wasm-pack`](https://github.com/rustwasm/wasm-pack).
+A template for kick starting a Cloudflare-hosted static website project using [`wasm-pack`](https://github.com/rustwasm/wasm-pack).

-This template is designed for compiling Rust libraries into WebAssembly and publishing the resulting worker to Cloudflare's worker infrastructure.
+This template is designed for serving the gzipped contents of the public folder from WebAssembly on Cloudflare's worker infrastructure to ensure blazingly-fast cold and warm response times.

 ## 🔋 Batteries Included